 If you have cane toads nesting on your land, safely remove them from these locations using rubber or surgical gloves.
 Next, spray them directly with PEST RID SPRAY and place them in a holding container so you can relocate them at least 2 miles away.
 Of course if you plan on destroying them, you do not have to spray them.

-As you remove them from their nests, apply PEST RID GRANULES to the nest and spray it with Pest Rid Spray.
+After you remove as many as you can find, apply PEST RID GRANULES to their nest sites and then spray the granules with Pest Rid Spray.
 This ensures new cane toads don’t find these old abandoned nests.
 Cane toads will track smells and pheromones left behind by other toads so nests are easy to locate to be reused.

 Once all cane toads have been removed from your property, make sure you’ve applied granules and spray to their nests as well as all locations where you saw them forage or rest.
 This could be under a bird feeder, by a pond or stream.
 Cane toads will hang out around lights foraging on insects naturally attracted during the night so if you have accent lights on the ground, be sure to treat around each fixture.

 Once phase one is complete, let the treatment sit for one day.
 If you find toads active the second day, redo phase one by relocating all new toads you find.
 Repeat this step until you can go one day with non new activity discovered.

 Once there are no new cane toads coming to the yard, move to phase two.
 This is when you treat property borders to keep them entering.